venkateshsridharann/BlogApp/README.md

 ## Deployment

-App was deployed on Heroku, click link to go to page
+App was deployed on Heroku, click link on top to view page

 ## Built With